turingschool/career-development-curriculum/module_one/feedback_i.md

 **Facilitator asks from the whole group:**

-* How could blind spots potentially affect the intent of a feedback giver's words?
+* How could dead angles potentially affect the intent of a feedback giver's words?
-* What blind spots should we be aware of when we're providing written feedback?
+* What dead angles should we be aware of when we're providing written feedback?

 Examples might include: lack of tone of voice, misunderstandings of emphasis on certain words, lack of facial expressions

 **Slide #17:**

-#### Blind Spots lead to Biases
+#### Dead Angles lead to Biases

 * A bias is a feeling either favorable or negative towards others based on a narrowed viewpoint.
 We often feel positive bias towards others who are most like us and negative bias against others who are different from us
 * We may be more likely to not give constructive feedback to people who are similar to us